-Article Fourth of Trust 1 and Trust 2 provides, generally, that the trust shall continue to be operative so long as any of the trustees herein named are living.
-The trusts shall terminate only after all of the deaths of the trustees.
-Trust 1 provides that the particular time of termination after said deaths shall be either on a date twenty-one years after the death of the last trustee, or Date 4, whichever is earlier, as between the said two times following the deaths of the trustees.
-Trust 2 provides that the particular time of termination after said deaths shall be either on a date twenty-one years after the death of the last trustee, or Date 5, whichever is earlier, as between the said two times following the deaths of the trustees.
-Upon termination of the trusts, the successor trustee shall pay over, deliver and convey the trust estate, with its accumulations and all undistributed net income, to Taxpayer, absolutely, if Taxpayer is then living.
-In the event that Taxpayer shall have died prior to the disposition of the trust, the successor trustees shall distribute the trust estate to any living issue of Taxpayer.
-Should Taxpayer leave no issue, the successor trustees shall distribute the trust estate in equal shares to Donor 1 and Donor 2's other grandchildren who may have survived Taxpayer or the issue of Donor 1 and Donor 2's grandchildren who have predeceased Taxpayer: provided, however, the shares of any deceased grandchildren shall be divided per capita among all the living issue of said deceased grandchildren.
-Upon the death, therefore, of all Donor 1 and Donor 2's grandchildren, if such deaths take place prior to the termination of this trust, the trust corpus herein provided to be paid to Taxpayer, should he leave no issue, shall be paid per capita to the living issue of Donor 1 and Donor 2's other grandchildren.
+Article Fourth of the Original Trusts provides, generally, that the trust shall continue to be operative so long as any of the trustees herein named are living.
+The trust shall terminate only after all of the deaths of the trustees.
+Upon termination of the trust, the successor trustee shall pay over, deliver and convey the trust estate, with its accumulations and all undistributed net income, to the respective grandchild beneficiary. absolutely, if the grandchild is then living.
+In the event that the grandchild shall have died prior to the disposition of this trust, the successor trustees shall distribute the trust estate to any living issue of the grandchild.
+Should the grandchild leave no issue, the successor trustees shall distribute the trust estate in equal shares to Donor 1 and Donor 2's other grandchildren who may have survived the grandchild or the issue of Donor 1 and Donor 2's grandchildren who have predeceased the grandchild; provided, however, the shares of any deceased grandchildren shall be divided per capita among all the living issue of said deceased grandchildren.
+Upon the death, therefore, of all Donor 1 and Donor 2's grandchildren, if such deaths take place prior to the termination of this trust, the trust corpus herein provided to be paid to the grandchild, should he or she leave no issue, shall be paid per capita to the living issue of Donor 1 and Donor 2's other grandchildren.

-Article Fifth of Trust 1 and Trust 2 provides, generally, that there shall not be more than three successor trustees, at least one of which is a national bank with a trust department.
-The successor trustees shall be unanimously appointed by the Original Trustees, Son and Daughter, by means of a written instrument legally effecting such appointment.
-After the death of either Daughter or Son, if no such appointment has been made, it shall be the obligation of the survivor of them within ten days after the death of the other to appoint successor trustees.
-Any appointment of successor trustees may be revoked at any time by both Daughter and Son, if the two of them are living, or either of them if one is deceased, and new successor trustees appointed in the place of the ones removed.
+Article Fifth of the Original Trusts provides, generally, that there shall not be more than three successor trustees, at least one of which is a national bank with a trust department.
+The successor trustees shall be unanimously appointed by the Original Trustees, Taxpayer and Son, by means of a written instrument legally effecting such appointment.
+After the death of either Son or Taxpayer, if no such appointment has been made, it shall be the obligation of the survivor of them within ten days after the death of the other to appoint successor trustees.
+Any appointment of successor trustees may be revoked at any time by both Son and Taxpayer, if the two of them are living, or either of them if one is deceased, and new successor trustees appointed in the place of the ones removed.
 Should the Original Trustees for any reason, fail to appoint specific successor trustees, the Bank shall serve as successor trustee.
-The appointment of successor trustees shall become effective on the deaths of both Original Trustees, Daughter and Son.
-Should Trustee survive both Daughter and Son, the successor trustee shall serve together with Trustee in administering this trust.
-The appointment of successor trustees shall not become effective so long as either of the Original Trustees, Son and Daughter, are living.
-Son or Daughter shall have the right to administer this trust alone.
+The appointment of successor trustees shall become effective on the deaths of both Original Trustees, Son and Taxpayer.
+Should Trustee survive both Son and Taxpayer, the successor trustee shall serve together with Trustee in administering this trust.
+The appointment of successor trustees shall not become effective so long as either of the Original Trustees, Taxpayer and Son, are living.
+Taxpayer or Son shall have the right to administer this trust alone.

 After the execution of the Original Trusts on Date 1, four additional grandchildren were born.
-Pursuant to the equalization provisions for after-born grandchildren contained in the Original Trusts, four additional trusts, one for each after-born grandchild, were established by Donor 1, and four additional trusts were established by Donor 2.
+Pursuant to the equalization provisions for after-born grandchildren contained in the Original Trusts, four additional trusts (Trust 1-E, Trust 1-F, Trust 1-G, and Trust 1-H) one for each after-born grandchild, were established by Donor 1, and four additional trusts (Trust 2-E, Trust 2-F, Trust 2-G, and Trust 2-H) were established by Donor 2 (collectively, the "Subsequent Trusts").
 Thus, a total of eight trusts were established by Donor 1 and eight trusts were established by Donor 2.
 Collectively, the parties refer to these sixteen trusts as the Family Trusts.